ymilkessa/ops0/README.md

 # An Open Protocol for Streaming

 This is a proposal for a "more flexible" market for monetized audio content on the internet, such as music and podcasts.
-This includes a public protocol for Digital Rights Management.
+This includes a public protocol for Digital Rights Management, identified here as Open Protocol for Streaming (OPS).

 ## Components

 1. Hosting servers
    - Servers that host content for artists.
 2. Client applications
-   - Apps that listeners use in their music consumption.
+   - Apps that end users use to consume music and podcasts.
 3. Local Records Module (LRM)
    - A software component inside of user devices.

+### Hosting Servers

+These are essentially servers with a unique public key id that serve monetized content.
+Hosting services need to provide a common standard with which any entity on the web can pay for and access their library.

+For instance, they could set a certain price per hour of content, or a price per music track or podcast episode.
+Instead of making micropayments, which could be inefficient, users and applications can pre-pay in larger amounts to the hosting servers, and then consume content until their balance runs out.
+Alternatively, hosting servers can outsource this role to online banks that can mint Chaumian eCash tokens, which can then be used by apps to pay for individual items efficiently.

+As part of strengthening the DRM protocol, hosting servers should temporarily store records of which entities requested which items, as well as the tags used with the requests.
+(More on this later)

+### Client applications

+The apps take care of all aspects of the listening experience to users.
+All user data (identities, play history, playlists) lives and dies with client apps.
+Potential features include:

+1. Save user history, preferences, playlists, etc.
+2. Provide a social media-like experience for users.
+3. Run recommendation algorithms.
+4. Running ads-based or subscription-based services for users.

+The client apps should have a unique public key id.

 ### Local Records Module

-This is a tool that all users who consume content (via this protocol) need to have on their devices as a prerequisite.
-This could be an operating system package or any other form of open source program that can act as an interface to a device's audio output.
+The LRM is a tool that all users who consume content (via this protocol) need to have on their devices.
+This could be an operating system package or any other program that can act as an interface to a device's audio output.

 The key function of the LRM is to locally record which programs used a device's audio output, when they used it and for how long.
-Old records can be erased after some duration (see verification window below).
 When a web browser uses the speaker, the LRM should also record what site it was.
-By default, all such records should be labelled as "UNTRACKED."
+By default, all such records should be labeled as "UNTRACKED" (or some equivalent marker).

 For instance, a single record could look like this in a json format: